Her fingers wrapped around him. He grunted. "That might be a lot to ask," he said.

 "Better late than never."

 Shane put his shovel down and pried open the coffin lid.
 A sour smell greeted him, and he saw the old man, withered away to bones but with the watch chain still in his hand.
 He reached for it.

 "Yes, Mr. Wallace?"

-The older man bent down by the graveside, looking in.
-"You can't just go and take it like that.
-There are rules for these things, boy."
+The older man bent down by the graveside.
+"You can't just take it.
+There are rules."

 Shane frowned.
 "What kind of rules?"

 In answer, Mr. Wallace's wife slid down into the grave next to Shane.
 She was a strange woman, very beautiful but very pale, and he swore sometimes that her feet never quite touched the ground.
 Mrs. Wallace put her face right next to the dead man's skull.
 Shane thought she was whispering, but he couldn't hear what was said.
 Then there was a rustling sound, and, eyes wide, Shane saw the dead man's skeletal hand lift up, holding out the chain.

 "Go ahead, boy," said Mr. Wallace.
 "Take it."